cccbr/runningatower/content/docs/091-Agenda/index.md

 ## Financial Matters

 Tower and society subscriptions.
-Proposals for fees for weddings, special occasions, visiting bands, quarter peals, peals, etc. These are recommendations to the tower authority for their approval.
+Proposals for fees for weddings, special occasions, visiting bands, quarter peals, peals, etc. These are recommendations to the tower ***[authority](../170-glossary/#authority)*** for their approval.
 Funding for routine maintenance and any special projects.

 ## Tower environment and bell installation condition.

 Status of checks, formal record of work undertaken, in progress and required.
-Feedback from tower authority.
+Feedback from tower ***[authority](../170-glossary/#authority)***.
 In the case of a church this would include the quinquennial inspection.
 Other formal assessments as required.

 ## Ringing plans.